The popularity of QR Codes is definitely increasing. All thanks to increased smartphone penetration, fast internet speed, and contactless delivery.

 The demise of near-and-dear ones is definitely a moment of dejection.
 You express as much gratitude as you can in the memorials.

 With QR Codes, you can actually keep the memory of the decades forever.
 One major quality of QR Codes is that they can resist damage upto 30%.
 Hence, even if they are subject to wear and tear (on headstones), they will still be scannable.

 You can link the QR Code to any of your fond memories with the departed, a text for the, amongst others.

-For example, Legacy Maker, a funeral company in Wellington, New Zealand, uses QR Codes on memorials.
+To help you understand it better, here’s an example.
+Legacy Maker, a funeral company in Wellington, New Zealand, uses QR Codes on memorials.
 The QR Code links to a website.
 Upon scanning, end users can see the deceased person’s story.

 “We are very excited about the opportunities this idea creates, not just for healing for grieving families, but also for the genealogy world.
 It’s a great way to organize and preserve family history.”

 Funeral companies in other countries such as Denmark, Turkey, and England also use QR Codes for the same purpose.

 For more information, here is a helpful guide on QR Codes in memorials.